 We also hope that people who have difficulty with CPAP will realize they can’t just leave their sleep apnea untreated.
 Instead, they will seek out CPAP alternatives that can give them equivalent or better results.

-To learn more about these treatment alternatives in River Edge, NJ, please call (201) 343-4044 today for an appointment with a sleep dentist at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+To learn more about these treatment alternatives, please call 201-343-4044 today for an appointment with a sleep dentist at River Edge Dental, New Jersey’s center for TMJ, sleep apnea, & reconstructive dentistry.